tardate/open-hamclock-backend/README.md

 When the original backend went dark, the clocks didn’t have to.

+## What is OHB?
+OHB is an open-source, backend replacement for HamClock.
+It maintains the HamClock interface by dynamically generating live propagation data, maps, and feeds.
+It can be hosted on compute as small as a Raspberry Pi3B+.

 ## Overview
 Mitigates centralized backend risk by enabling deployment across multiple independent, federated instances.
 Continuity is guaranteed since OHB is open source and easily maintained.

-🧱 Open-source, self-hostable backend replacement for HamClock — restoring live propagation data, maps, and feeds.
+All maps + data feeds are generated on your own compute.

+Note: VOACAP DE-DX, VOACAP REL/TOA, and PSK Reporter are in work.

+## Cost
 The software is free to use and download.
 We do not take donations.

+## Feed Info
-OHB currently proxies VOACAP and PSKReporter.
-All other feeds and maps are generated locally.
+All data feeds and maps are generated on your own compute.
 Backend selection always remains user-controlled - no lock-in to OHB if you change your mind.

 ## What's a "backend"?
 It is how HamClock got all of its data.
 Without a separate backend, all HamClock's might cease to function by June 2026.
 Switch now or switch later, your call.

-Drop-in compatible with existing HamClock's — no firmware changes required.

-OHB provides faithful replacements for the data feeds and map assets that HamClock depends on — built by operators, for operators.

-All maps are generated on your own self hosted hardware.
-VOACAP is in work.
+There is no rush if you are not comfortable.

+## Important Note
 > This project is not affiliated with HamClock or its creator,
 > Elwood Downey, WB0OEW.
 > We extend our sincere condolences to the Downey family.